 An ABLE account is different from a special needs Medicaid payback trust in certain ways but quite similar in others.
-With an ABLE account, the account owner [e.g. the disabled individual] will have the ability to control their own funds (if competent to do so), and establish the account on their own.
-It is anticipated that the cost of establishing and ABLE account will be significantly less than the cost of creating, or having created for a disabled person, a Medicaid pay back trust due to the fact that the state will provide forms, guidance and procedural steps that the disabled person may take to establish an ABLE account.
+With an ABLE account, the account owner [e.g. the disabled individual or his authorized legal representative (defined by the Act as anyone who has Power of Attorney, a conservator or legal guardian, a spouse, parent, sibling, grandparent or representative payee - in that order of priority) will have the ability to control their own funds and establish the account on their own.
+It is anticipated that the cost of establishing and ABLE account will be significantly less than the cost of creating, or having created for a disabled person, a Medicaid payback trust due to the fact that the state will provide forms, guidance and procedural steps that the disabled person may take to establish an ABLE account.
+Also, the distributions from an ABLE account are more flexible than those from an SNT because ABLE account funds can be used for housing expenses (including rent, mortgage payments, utilities and property taxes), whereas these would count as income to the beneficiary of an SNT.

-Due to the current annual limitation of \$14,000 per year from all sources which can be contributed to the ABLE account, an ABLE account will not solve the problem of a person who is receiving SSI and or Medicaid, from continuing to qualify for those benefits if they inherit significant sums of money in excess of \$14,000 per year.
+Due to the current annual limitation of \$18,000 per year from all sources which can be contributed to the ABLE account, an ABLE account will not solve the problem of a person who is receiving SSI and or Medicaid, from continuing to qualify for those benefits if they inherit significant sums of money in excess of \$18,000 in a year.
 However, the ABLE account is a very convenient option for families where parents, grandparents or other donors wish to make smaller gifts for the benefit of a disabled person either outright while living, or by means of a testamentary gift, without destroying the disabled person's public benefits such as SSI and or Medicaid.
 This is a very simple and handy option available to disabled persons that did not exist before passage of the ABLE Act.

-Even with the passage of the Special Needs Trust Fairness Act, which allowed disabled individuals themselves to establish a Medicaid pay back trust, the ABLE account may be of equal or even greater value than the Medicaid payback trust because of the greater control the disabled individual will have over qualifying distributions from an ABLE account versus distributions by a trustee from a Medicaid pay back trust.
-Again however the ABLE account will not displace all circumstances where a Medicaid payback trust may be advisable, due to the limitation in the maximum amount that can be held by an ABLE account, or the slow funding process limited to \$14,000 per year [as may be adjusted from time to time] or, finally, where the disabled person lacks the mental capacity to be able to create an ABLE account on his or her own.
+Even with the passage of the Special Needs Trust Fairness Act, which allowed disabled individuals themselves to establish a Medicaid payback trust, the ABLE account may be of equal or even greater value than the Medicaid payback trust because of the greater control the disabled individual will have over qualifying distributions from an ABLE account versus distributions by a trustee from a Medicaid pay back trust.
+Also, an eligible individual can participate in the investment choices for the account and, if able to do so, use a debit card to complete transactions.
+Again however the ABLE account will not displace all circumstances where a Medicaid payback trust may be advisable, due to the limitation in the maximum amount that can be held by an ABLE account, or the slow funding process limited to \$18,000 per year [the maximum contribution amount is tied to the annual gift tax exemption amount].